 https://example.org/myapp/ is considered in-scope.
 To limit the scope to the

 myfolder directory, you would need to enter

 You can override the default behavior and provide a different scope configuration by opening the Detailed scope configuration toggle.
-This enables you to define the scope of the crawl using either URL prefixes or advanced matching rules, as for Burp's Target scope.
-Note that you still need to specify the URLs to scan, since these are the starting points for the crawl, and the URLs to scan must fall within the defined scope.
+This enables you to define the scope of the crawl using either URL prefixes or advanced matching rules.

 For scans using Burp's browser, Burp accepts URLs with fragments (

 #).
 This enables Burp Scanner to handle client-side routing found in React apps and single-page applications.
 However, the legacy crawling engine does not support URL fragments.
-If browser-powered scanning is disabled in your scan configuration, you cannot include a fragment in any start URLs.
+If you disable browser-powered scanning in your scan configuration by deselecting the Crawl settings > Miscellaneous > Use Burp's browser for crawl and audit option, you cannot include a fragment in any start URLs.

-- Scan using HTTP & HTTPS - When this option is selected, all of your URLs are scanned using both HTTP and HTTPS, regardless of whether you explicitly specified a protocol in the list of URLs.
+- Scan using HTTP & HTTPS - When this option is selected, Burp Scanner scans all of your URLs using both HTTP and HTTPS, regardless of whether you explicitly specified a protocol in the list of URLs.

 - Scan using my specified protocols - When this option is selected, Burp Scanner scans the URLs using the protocols that you specify.
 For example, if you only include the URL